api3dao/vitepress-docs/docs/reference/ois/next/processing.md

 Instead of calling an API, Airnode uses the output of `preProcessingSpecifications`, `postProcessingSpecifications`, or both.
-The field `operation` must be undefined, `fixedOperationParameters` must be an empty array and one of `preProcessingSpecifications` or `postProcessingSpecifications` must be defined and not be an empty array.
+The field `operation` must be undefined, `fixedOperationParameters` must be an empty array and some processing specification needs to be defined.
+This means that one of `preProcessingSpecifications` or `postProcessingSpecifications` must be defined and not be an empty array or `preProcessingSpecificationV2` or `postProcessingSpecificationV2` must be defined.

 ### Use case: random number